Tricholoma terreum: The Ultimate Mushroom Guide

 Tricholoma terreum Identification

 Mycorrhizal with conifers—especially with pines, but also with spruce, fir, and Douglas-fir—and more rarely with hardwoods, at least in Europe; growing alone, scattered, or gregariously; spring through fall; Europe and North America.
-The illustrated and described collections are from Italy, Colorado, and Kentucky.

 4–7.5 cm across; at first convex with a central bump, becoming broadly bell-shaped or broadly convex; dry; finely, radially appressed-fibrillose or, with age, finely scaly; the margin usually finely woolly, especially in young specimens; gray to brownish gray.

 Attached to the stem by a notch; close; short-gills frequent; grayish; sometimes protected by a cortina-like veil in very young specimens.